williamkeller/advent-of-code-2019/README.md

 I don't know why you'd want to.
 Maybe you like pain as well...

-First off, install the dependencies with `npm init`
+First off, install the dependencies with `npm install`

 To run a specific day's puzzle, do `node dayxx.js` (where xx is the day)